markstock/SimdNBodyKernels/README.md

     This is a three-dimensional gravitational kernel using Krasny-style desingularization with radius 0.1 and returning only acceleration (not potential).

+* elec3Daccel

+    This is a three-dimensional electrostatic kernel using Krasny-style desingularization with radius 0.1 and returning only acceleration (not potential).

 * vortex3Dvel

     This is a three-dimensional vorticity kernel using Krasny-style desingularization